The right message for the right age

 It is illegal to give a child under five alcohol.
 By the time a child is aged five, research shows they have already formed basic attitudes and opinions about alcohol.
 If you drink at home, your children are bound to ask questions at an early age about what you are drinking and what it tastes like.

 It is tempting to just say ‘wait until you are older’, but it is worth explaining to your child that little bodies can’t digest alcohol, which is ‘strong’ so that is why they should wait until they are older.
 No one size fits all message, but gearing your conversation to different ages helps.

-By age 15 many are drinking regularly, so talking to your kids about sensible drinking guidelines, what a unit is, how to resist peer pressure and what happens to your reactions if you combine drinking and driving for example, is of great importance.
-Use this leaflet to help.
+By age 16 many teenagers will drink, so talking to your kids about low risk drinking guidelines, what a unit is, how to resist peer pressure and what happens to your reactions if you combine drinking and driving, for example, is really important.

 Once your child has gone to college or is living away from home for the first time, it is harder to influence them and you have no control over the time they come home or how they drink and eat.
 The path to self-respect and independence should have been properly laid already, but the following advice might help:

 - Highlight the dangers of drunkenness, such as not getting home safely, looking a fool in front of their friends or partners and the risk of unprotected sex, assault and theft.

 - Encourage them to pace themselves by alternating with soft drinks, to eat before going out and to be aware of the alcohol levels of different drinks.

 - Tell them to keep their mobiles fully charged and with them when going out and to work out how they will get home before they go.